antoniszczepanik/gggit/README.md

 This is a minimal Git reimplementation written in Go.

-It does not aim for interoperability with Git - only a very limited subset of features is implemented and large simplifications have been made.
+It does not aim for interoperability with Git.
+Only a limited subset of features is implemented and some significant simplifications have been made.

 The aims of this project are rather selfish, that is: